jensarps/decoupled-input/README.md

 * `inputId`: The key/button/axis to bind.
 For keyboard devices, pass the key code of the key, as found in the `keyCode` property in mousedown events.
 For mouse buttons, pass the button id: `0` for the left button, `1` for the middle button and `2` for the right button.
 For axis bindings, pass `'x'` or `'y'`.
 * `down`: [NOTE: Needs to be provided only for keys or buttons] Whether the input controller should react to a downstate of the key/button.
 In most cases, this should be `true` (in fact, I can't really think of a scenario where you would want this to be false, but, hey, I don't know, so you can configure it).
 * `up`: [NOTE: Needs to be provided only for keys or buttons] Whether the input controller should react to a upstate of the key/button.
 In most cases, this should be `true`; except for bindings that are used to toggle something (see section [Toggle Buttons](#toggle-buttons) below for details).
+* `invert`: [NOTE: Not needed for keys or buttons] Whether the axis should be inverted.
+The fly example uses inverted y axis.

 ##Assigning multiple input options